 - occupiers, end users, and the buyers of services provided at data centres on the terms of their contracts with the data centre owner and/or operator, and the service level agreement that they can or should expect

 Constantly tracking new developments in the field, our specialists boast deep technical expertise.
-Wider relationships with developers, landowners and 'best-friend' firms also benefit clients by helping them to progress deals across jurisdictions quickly and effectively.
+Wider relationships with developers, agents, landowners and 'best-friend' firms also benefit clients by helping them to progress deals across jurisdictions quickly and effectively.